abonander/anterofit/GUIDE.md

 Serialization
 -------------

 Anterofit supports both serialization of request bodies, and deserialization of response bodies.
+However, Anterofit does not use any specified data format by default.
+The default serializer returns an error for all types, and the default deserializer only supports primitives and strings.

 If you want to use the `body!()` or `body_map!()` macros in a request method, you'll need to set a `Serializer` during construction of the adapter.
-Similarly, if you want to deserialize responses as Rust types, you'll need to set a `Deserializer` at the same time.
+Similarly, if you want to deserialize responses as complex types, you'll need to set a `Deserializer` at the same time.

-For serializing and deserializing JSON, the adapter builder has a convenience method: `serialize_json()`.
+For serializing and deserializing JSON, the adapter builder has a convenience method: `serialize_json()`, and the `JsonAdapter` typedef for ease of naming.

-As of January 2017, Anterofit supports JSON serialization and deserialization, and XML deserialization.
+As of January 2017, Anterofit supports JSON serialization and deserialization *only*.

 Relevant types are in the `serialize` module.